Doug Harvey (ice hockey): Legacy

-From early on in his playing career Harvey was recognized as one of the top defencemen in NHL history, and one of the best players in general.
+From early in his playing career, Harvey was recognized as one of the top defencemen in NHL history and one of the best players in general.
 With seven Norris Trophy wins he is tied with Nicklas Lidström for second most all-time, behind Bobby Orr's eight.
 He was inducted into the Hockey Hall of Fame in 1973, though he had been eligible since 1972.
-It was said that the one-year delay was because of Harvey's lifestyle, and that he was asked to clean himself up if he wanted to be elected.
-Harvey apparently took this as a slight, and refused to attend his own induction ceremony in 1973, and reportedly went fishing instead.
+It was said that the one-year delay was because of Harvey's lifestyle and that he was asked to clean himself up if he wanted to be elected.
+Harvey apparently took this as a slight; he refused to attend his own induction ceremony in 1973, reportedly going fishing instead.

-Prior to a game on October 26, 1985, the Montreal Canadiens retired Harvey's number 2.
+Prior to a home game against the Hartford Whalers on October 26, 1985, the Montreal Canadiens retired Harvey's number 2.
 In 1991, the Confederation Arena in NDG was renamed the Doug Harvey Arena.
 Efforts had been made to rename the arena prior to Harvey's death, but Montreal rarely renamed arenas after still-living people.
-The Hockey News, the premier hockey magazine, released a list of the top 100 NHL players of all time in 1997, with Harvey named sixth overall.
+The Hockey News, the premier hockey magazine, released a list of the top 100 NHL players of all time in 1997; at sixth, Harvey was the highest-ranked deceased player on the list at the time it was compiled.
 He was also named one of the 100 Greatest NHL Players in 2017.